Husnlal Bhagatram

-Husn Lal and Bhagat Ram were the first legendary music directors duo in Bollywood.
+Husn Lal and Bhagat Ram were the first legendary music director duo in Bollywood.
 They are two brothers, Husn Lal (8 April 1920 – 28 December 1968) and Bhagat Ram (1914 – 29 November 1973).

-Husn Lal was also a renowned violinist, vocalist (indian classical music) and music composer, but his prowess as singer is not commonly known.
+Husn Lal was also a renowned violinist, vocalist (Indian classical music) and music composer, but his prowess as singer is not commonly known.
+And he was the disciple of Pt.
+Dilip Chandra Vedi.
 Bhagat Ram was considered an expert harmonium player.

-Bhagat Ram composed music for a few films in 1930s alone under the name "Bhagat Ram Batish".
+Bhagat Ram composed music for a few films in the 1930s alone under the name "Bhagat Ram Batish".
 In 1944, he and Husn Lal joined forces for the first time to compose music for a film under the name Husn Lal - Bhagat Ram.
 The brothers were popular music composers in the 1940s and early 1950s, but their career waned after 1955.

-Their oldest brother Pandit Amarnath was also a music composer of HMV and film music in the 1940s.
-These two great exponents trained music directors Shankar (of Shankar–Jaikishan), Laxmikant Shantaram Kudalkar (of Laxmikant–Pyarelal), Khayyam, the singer Mahendra Kapoor and the singer-composer S. Mohinder.
+Their oldest cousin Pandit Amarnath or Amar Nath was also a music composer of His Master's Voice and film music in the 1940s.
+These two great exponents trained music directors Shankar (of Shankar–Jaikishan), Laxmikant Shantaram Kudalkar (of Laxmikant–Pyarelal), Khayyam, the singer Mahendra Kapoor and the singer-composer S. Mohinder and Pandit Kesar Chand Narang.
 The brothers were born in Kahma, Punjab, British India.